African American Cultural Heritage Attractions in Raleigh, N.C.

 Built in 1901, the Pope House was built in the once thriving African American enclave known as the Third Ward, which included the 500 block of S. Wilmington St. Today, visitors can tour the home complete with original furnishings, artifacts and documents dating back to 1851.
 Admission is free.

 Long-term exhibits at the Museum of History highlight the many contributions African Americans have made to the Tar Heel State.
 Spend some time at “The Story of North Carolina" exhibit which includes a lunch counter from a 1960 Salisbury, N.C., sit-in during the American civil rights movement.
 Or, take in sports memorabilia and artifacts at the North Carolina Sports Hall of Fame where many African American members have been inducted and celebrated.

 An exhibit at the COR Museum, "Let Us March On: Raleigh’s Journey Towards Civil Rights," explores a time of great conflict and change during the mid-1950s through the mid-1970s.
 See Raleigh’s struggle and journey towards equality with emphasis on school desegregation as well as on the efforts of individuals, both black and white, who worked for integration.

-For a curated look at African culture and heritage specifically, head over to the North Carolina Museum of Art for their permanent-display collection of African art pieces dating back to mid-20th century.
-For African-American representation, check out the museum’s Contemporary Gallery which includes works by artists Romare Bearden, Aaron Douglas and Minnie Evans.
+For a curated look at African culture and heritage specifically, head over to the North Carolina Museum of Art for their permanent-display collection of African art pieces dating back to mid-20th century (note: the museum's East Building is currently closed for renovations, with featured work from African artists now on display in the West Building.
+The East Building will reopen in Oct.
+22).
+For African American representation, check out the museum’s Contemporary Gallery which includes works by artists Romare Bearden, Aaron Douglas and Minnie Evans.
 Admission is free.